Chirpy3D: Part-Aware Multi-View Diffusion for Creative Fine-Grained Object Generation: Experiment

-\textbf{Part composition.} To evaluate the model’s ability to disentangle and recombine parts, we perform a \textit{part composition} experiment, where a specific part in a target image is replaced with the corresponding part from a source image.
-Table~\ref{tab:partcomp_quan} presents a quantitative comparison with two metrics from~\cite{ng2024partcraft}: \textit{Exact Matching Rate (EMR)} and \textit{cosine similarity score (CoSim)}.
+\textbf{Part composition.} To evaluate part disentanglement, we perform a \textit{part composition} experiment, swapping a specific part embedding with the corresponding embedding from a different species.
+Table~\ref{tab:partcomp_quan} presents a quantitative comparison with \textit{Exact Matching Rate (EMR)} and \textit{cosine similarity (CoSim)} from~\cite{ng2024partcraft}.
+For each of 1000 pairs, we generate 5 variations by swapping one part at a time.
+EMR checks if the generated part’s DINO feature is closest to the real class prototype; CoSim measures cosine similarity to the same prototype.
 See visual comparisons in Figure~\ref{fig:partcomp}.

 Among the methods, Textual Inversion exhibits the weakest performance, while PartCraft and \ours{} perform comparably.
-Unlike Textual Inversion, which operates directly within the textual embedding space, both PartCraft and \ours{} use a shared projector to map part representations into textual embeddings.
-This shared projection enhances part disentanglement by modeling interactions between different parts more effectively, leading to improved optimization.
+We attribute this to the shared projector used by both PartCraft and \ours{}, which maps part representations into textual embeddings through a learned function rather than optimizing them independently as in Textual Inversion.

-\textbf{Linear interpolation.} Interpolation is a valuable tool for editing and understanding the latent space.
-We analyze the latent space by interpolating between latent codes and progressively generating objects from left to right, as shown in Figure~\ref{fig:interpolate}.
-Our observations are as follows:
+\textbf{Linear interpolation.} We analyze the latent space by interpolating between latent codes and progressively generating objects from left to right, as shown in Figure~\ref{fig:interpolate}.
+This serves as a probe for the continuity and expressiveness of each method's latent space:

-\begin{enumerate}[(i)] \item \textit{Textual Inversion} performs poorly under interpolation.
-As each learned word embedding is independent, interpolating between embeddings produces out-of-distribution embeddings, leading to unnatural and glitchy images. \item \textit{PartCraft} handles interpolation without glitches, likely due to its embedding projector, which helps establish a robust manifold of word embeddings.
-However, it exhibits an abrupt switching effect, where a sudden and significant change occurs at a particular interpolation step. \item \textit{\ours{}} generates smooth and meaningful transitions between objects, benefiting from our distribution based \textit{regularization loss} $\mathcal{L}_{\text{reg}}$ (\eqref{eq:reg}), which encourages smooth interpolation in the latent space. \end{enumerate}
+\begin{enumerate}[(i)] \item \textit{Textual Inversion} suffers from unnatural transitions, as independently optimized word embeddings produce out-of-distribution results when interpolated. \item \textit{PartCraft} avoids major artifacts due to its embedding projector but exhibits abrupt switching, where a sudden change occurs at a particular interpolation step. \item \textit{\ours{}} shows more gradual and semantically coherent transitions, encouraged by our regularization $\mathcal{L}_{\text{reg}}$.
+This interpolation operates at the semantic part level, not low-level pixel or texture transitions.